NandaDDA/Project/README.md

-used Jinja, Django, HTML, Flask, Flask SQLAlchemy and Javascript
+used Jinja, Django, HTML, Flask, Flask SQLAlchemy and Javascript and flask login